James Elmslie Duncan

 James Elmslie Duncan (Note: Duncan also spelled his middle name as Elmzlie.)
-(7 March 1822 – 21 May 1854), was an English Chartist poet, editor, writer, and activist for social and moral reform, as well as vegetarianism and temperance.
+(7 March 1822 – 21 May 1854) was an English Chartist poet, editor, writer, and activist for social and moral reform, vegetarianism, and temperance.
 He was also a phrenologist and shorthand tutor.

 Duncan was born in London in 1822.
-He edited the Morning Star and later The Sunbeam, contributed to various publications, and wrote the praised Defence of a Vegetable Diet.
-Duncan was active in the Chartist movement, facing police intervention and arrest in 1848.
+He was a poet and secretary of the Concordium.
+He edited the Morning Star and later The Sunbeam, contributed to radical and reform periodicals, and wrote Defence of a Vegetable Diet.
+He was active in the Chartist movement in 1848 and was arrested after political meetings and street activity.
 His literary works included Flowers and Fruits and the novel Edward Noble.
-Despite his fervent activism, he was criticised by contemporaries for his eccentricity and perceived mental instability.
-After being declared insane in 1851, Duncan was admitted to Colney Hatch Lunatic Asylum, where he died from epilepsy in 1854 at the age of 32.
+In 1851, Duncan was admitted to Colney Hatch Lunatic Asylum, where he died from epilepsy in 1854, aged 32.

 Biography

 Early life

-James Elmslie Duncan was born in London on 7 March 1822 and christened at All Hallows-on-the-Wall on 2 June 1822; he identified as a "Londoner of Birth, Scottish by Parentage, Divinarian in principle".
+James Elmslie Duncan was born in London on 7 March 1822 and christened at All Hallows-on-the-Wall on 2 June 1822.
+He described himself as a "Londoner of Birth, Scottish by Parentage, Divinarian in principle".
 Duncan was the second son of James Duncan and his wife Ann.
 His father was a merchant and accountant born in Scotland and based in Wapping.

-Career and activism
+Literary and reform career

+Duncan was associated with the Concordium, becoming its secretary by 1848.
+George Jacob Holyoake later described him as the community's poet and "a young enthusiast".

 Duncan edited the Morning Star or Herald of Progress from December 1844 to January 1847 in Whitechapel and later edited The Sunbeam.
-The Morning Star was an organ for J. A. Etzler, leader of the Tropical Emigration Society, featuring frequent articles on tropical vegetable products and foods.
+The Morning Star was associated with J. A. Etzler, leader of the Tropical Emigration Society, and included articles on tropical vegetable products and foods.
 Duncan's contributions included a sketch of the Scottish poet William Thom.
-The Sunbeam, intended as a bi-monthly penny magazine, had only one known issue in 1846 and featured excerpts from Duncan's collection Flowers and Fruits and his novel Edward Noble.
+The Sunbeam, planned as a bi-monthly penny magazine, had one known issue in 1846 and included extracts from Duncan's collection Flowers and Fruits and his novel Edward Noble.

-A strong advocate for vegetarianism, Duncan wrote Defence of a Vegetable Diet around 1843, with a second edition in 1844.
-His work was praised by Cleave's Gazette and the Mirror, and extracts were published in the Cheltenham Free Press.
-Flowers and Fruits received positive reviews from Lloyd's Newspaper, describing it as "a very respectable little collection for a mental feast."
-His novel Edward Noble, the Utopian; or the Dawning Glories of the Age of Love, included idealised characters as vegetarians and communists, featuring notable figures like Owen, Etzler, and Cobden.
-However, its completion remains unclear, with only two parts known by March 1848.
+Duncan wrote Defence of a Vegetable Diet around 1843, with a second edition in 1844.
+The work was praised by Cleave's Gazette and the Mirror, and extracts were published in the Cheltenham Free Press.
+Flowers and Fruits received a favourable review from Lloyd's Newspaper, which described it as "a very respectable little collection for a mental feast."
+His novel Edward Noble, the Utopian; or the Dawning Glories of the Age of Love included idealised vegetarian and communist characters and fictionalised figures associated with reform, including Owen, Etzler, and Cobden.
+Its completion is unclear; two parts were known by March 1848.

-In 1844, Duncan taught Pitman shorthand at Tower Hill, and joined the Phonographic Corresponding Society.
+In 1844, Duncan taught Pitman shorthand at Tower Hill and joined the Phonographic Corresponding Society.
 He produced the periodical Sunbeam and delivered lectures, including one in December 1846 titled On the Signs of the Times.
-His poetry was referenced in the Reasoner's 1847 review of H. S. Sutton's The Evangel of Love.
+His poetry was discussed in the Reasoner's 1847 review of H. S. Sutton's The Evangel of Love.